AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Application of polynomial chaos expansion for uncertainty quantification

 \subsection{Multi-dimensional polynomials}

-Building Multi-dimensional polynomials from one-dimensional polynomials are necessary to study the impact of stochastic variables on final solutions.
-The multi-dimensional PCE of order $p$ can be expressed in terms of 1D polynomials.
-For demonstration, a 2D PCE of order $p=3$ is chosen.
-The fundamental approach for multi-dimensional polynomials has also been provided in our previous study \cite{kobayashi2022uncertainty}.
+Constructing Multi-dimensional polynomials from their one-dimensional counterparts is crucial for examining the effects of stochastic variables on outcomes.
+The PCE of a multi-dimensional order $p$ can be delineated using 1D polynomials.
+For illustration, a 2D PCE with an order of $p=3$ is selected.
+The methodology for constructing multi-dimensional polynomials was also detailed in our earlier research \cite{kobayashi2023uncertainty}.